Lack of action on abandoned cars continues to frustrate Far North residents

 Finally, if a car was found on the side of state highways, then Waka Kotahi -NZTA was responsible.
 Then, if police were involved in an investigation, they would usually remove the vehicle.

+NRC Group Manager Regulatory Services, Colin Dall said in this case, the council was advised of the vehicle in the tide via its Environmental Hotline on February 21 and staff visited the site the following day.

+Staff then arranged for the vehicle's removal, which was carried out by NRC maritime staff.

-"We rely on reports, then location and determination of who is responsible for removing it (the vehicle)," the spokesperson said.
+"We rely on reports, then location and determination of who is responsible for removing it (the vehicle)," the Dall said.

 "Usually the organisations involved keep a budget for removal of such items and any large vehicle will often have a pollution potential so early notification is important.